sarahmr63089/cautious-coder/_posts/2020-09-01-union-find-algorithm.md

 This algorithm has two parts: the find query and the union query.
 The find query checks if two objects are in the same group, whereas the union query joins two objects that are not already in the same group.

-There are different ways to approach this problem and I will cover two with the most efficient way being the last way.
+There are different ways to approach this problem and I will cover two solutions in this post and follow up with the ideal solution in Part II.

 ### Quick Find

-Below, I've created a class 'QuickFind' which is initialized with an array (named 'ids') of objects of size num.
-Each object in ids begins as its own group, with their initial group id being themself (in the examples below this is their index).
-The class contains class methods 'connected' and 'union.'
-The connected method checks if the objects at indexes p and q are in the same group by checking if they point to the same group id in ids.
-The union method joins two objects by changing all the group ids that match ids[p] to the group id of ids[q].
+Below, I've created a class "QuickFind" which is initialized with an array (named "ids") of objects of size num.
+Each object in "ids" begins as its own group, with their initial group ID being its own index.
+The class contains class methods "connected" and "union."
+The connected method checks if the objects at indexes p and q are in the same group by checking if they point to the same group ID in "ids."
+The union method joins two objects by changing all the group ids that match ids[p] to the group ID of ids[q].

 {% highlight javascript %}
 class QuickFind {